 The final step is final polish.
 Rocks/barrel must be scrupulously clean and rocks sufficiently pre-polished for successful results.
 Polish may be done with Aluminium, Tin or Cerium Oxide polish.
 Load barrel with rocks/water and add filler media if required for optimal volume.
-Add 2 tablespoons of polish and run for about a week.
+Add 3 to 4 tablespoons of polish per kilogram of rock and run for about a week.
 Check after a couple of days to make sure polish is starting to come up.